nextauthjs/next-auth/docs/docs/adapters/edgedb.md

 ## Installation

 First, ensure you have the EdgeDB CLI installed.

-Refer to the [official EdgeDB docs](https://www.edgedb.com/install) if you encounter problems.
+Follow the instructions below, or read the [EdgeDB quickstart](https://www.edgedb.com/docs/intro/quickstart) to install the EdgeDB CLI and initialize a project

 ### Linux or macOS
 ```bash